windmaomao/windmaomao.github.io/kb/resume/frontend.md

 ## Experience

+### Deutsche Bank

+> "Fang continues to build his MC profile globally and is well respected across his peers group and stakeholders.
+Fang has ==helped build complex business solutions that can sustain a high level of performance== in CE where he has proven himself." -- Deutsche Bank Annual Review and Awards [^recognition]

 Deutsche Bank

-: Sep 2015 - Current
+: Aug 2015 - Aug 2018
-: UI AngularJS Architect
+: UI Angular Architect
 : *Angular*{.l} *Sass*{.l} *Webpack*{.l}

 Serves as UI and _AngularJS_ architect in Market Clearing domain for 45+ banking applications.